 mysql -u root -p<root_password> mydatabase < "C:\Users\Admin\Desktop\dump.sql"

-That’s it, the backups file is successfully restored.
+That’s it, the backup file is successfully restored.

 How to restore MySQL Server backup via SQLBackupAndFTP